Physical distancing measures

 In consultation with families, childminders should consider reducing risks in other ways, by limiting access to their home for parents or carers where possible.

 Learning from outbreaks across a range of sectors suggests that lapses in adherence to physical distancing can occur when adults mix outside or in other social areas.
 All adults, childminders and any assistants, should be reminded that the requirement to physically distance applies at all times, including during breaks and before and after sessions and traveling to and from the setting.
-The only exception to this is for adults who live in the same household, have formed an extended household in accordance with the guidance or where there are health and safety reasons why they have to come within 2 metres of each other.
+The only exception to this is for adults who live in the same household, have formed an extended household in accordance with the guidance or where there are health and safety reasons why they have to come within the required distance of each other.

 In addition, adults who reside in the childminder setting and are not an assistant should physically distance from adults and children from different households in the childminding setting, where possible.
 This will reduce likelihood of direct transmission.
 The latest physical distancing advice should be checked regularly for updates.